 QPR 1 Huddersfield Town 1: Terriers denied by stoppage-time equaliser at Loftus Road

+QPR 1 Huddersfield Town 1: Darren Moore left frustrated as Terriers denied by stoppage-time equaliser

 Jack Rudoni’s 86th-minute goal looked like leaving third-from-bottom Rangers six points adrift of the Terriers – the team immediately above them in the Sky Bet Championship table.